jnozzi/cocoadev.com/markdown/CodingGuidelines.md

 I interpret it as meaning there's nothing stopping you from using the underscore for anything you want.
 But Apple uses it for their own private stuff so you may run into problems there.
 Be forewarned.
 The link you gave above also says *If an instance variable is to be an accessible attribute of objects of the class, make sure you write accessor methods for it.* There are many tools that will automate writing proper accessors - Accessorizer and Objective-C Services to name 2 - and once written you shouldn't have to touch them again.

-Well, no � no technical reasons, but when Apple writes **don't** and also that **Apple reserves the use of this convention**, then I'd like to honor that, similar to how I don't name my init method     funkyInit, even though I could :) wrt accessor methods, this was true before General/KeyValueCoding, but with valueForKey: it explictly says it will return the instance variables named after they key, unless disabled by the class.
+Well, no � no technical reasons, but when Apple writes **don't** and also that **Apple reserves the use of this convention**, then I'd like to honor that, similar to how I don't name my init method     funkyInit, even though I could :) wrt accessor methods, this was true before KeyValueCoding, but with valueForKey: it explictly says it will return the instance variables named after they key, unless disabled by the class.
 And as said, I have a tendency to create a window controller subclass with maybe 10+ ivars, all bound to the GUI of the controller, so even though tool exists to help me write code for these 10+ ivars, I would rather avoid cluttering up my program with such things, when they are only used for one thing, binding to the ivars, and really are not needed to do that job.